simontheteemo/Movie2U/docs/development-contract-phase1.md

 **AWS infrastructure costs are separate**:
 - Client will provide AWS account or reimburse Developer for AWS costs
-- Estimated AWS costs: $330-500 for 4-month POC phase
+- Estimated AWS costs: $1,000-1,500 for 12-month POC phase
 - Developer will provide monthly AWS cost reports
 - Client is responsible for all AWS charges
+- Quarterly cost reviews to ensure budget alignment

 ### 5.3 Expenses